andycranston/rpn/README.md

 # Why not use the Windows Calculator?

-If you have a Windows calculator installed use that by all means.
+If you have a Windows calculator installed then use that by all means.
 It will have all the bells and whistles you need.

-For me I just wanted something to add, subtract, multiple and divide numbers.
+For me I just wanted something to add, subtract, multiply and divide numbers.

-Also I like coding and for me that is reason enough :-]
+Also, I like coding and, for me, that is reason enough :-]

 -------------------------------------